Quintín Paredes: Philippine Senate (1941–1945)

-In 1938 he was again elected a member of the Philippine Assembly, and served as the Majority Floor Leader during this term.
 He was also elected as a member of the Philippine Senate from 1941 to 1945 that did not sit in session due to the onset of World War II and the Japanese Occupation of the Philippines.
+As a senator under the administration of President Jose P. Laurel, he became commissioner of public works and was chosen as secretary of justice once again.